Pisang Peak 6091m

 - Client’s personal accident and medical insurance.

-- Alcohol, Mineral water & bottle beverages.
+- Alcohol, Mineral water & bottled beverages.

-- Personal expenses, Internet, international phone call, donation and souvenir etc.
+- Personal expenses, Internet, international phone call, donation, and souvenir, etc.

 - Guide and porter tips.